The logo for Stone Yoga School, which features text with "one yoga" highlighted in a darker color, and a brushwork element of a trishul.

 • the full training immersion

-• closing dinner
+• opening dinner

 What's not included?